 10.X.X.X with any mask 255.0.0.0 or greater.
 172.16.X.X through 172.31.X.X with any mask 255.240.0.0 or greater.
 192.168.X.X with any mask 255.255.0.0 or greater.

 Notice that these ranges include all three traditional classes of addresses, A, B, and C. Also note that you do not have to use them by their normal classes as long as your network equipment, and routing protocols will support that.

 What do I mean by a greater mask?
-Lets take the case of 10.X.X.X.
-Thats Microsofts default network on most NT setups.
+Let us take the case of 10.X.X.X.
+That’s Microsofts default network on most NT setups.
 There is absolutely no need to use the standard class A mask for that network.
-Doing so would limit you to one network number, in this case 10, but allow you to have over 16.5 million hosts.
-Thats a little large for most networks.
-Instead, its much more common to have something like 10.0.0.X (255.255.255.0) at your home office, and maybe 10.0.1.X (255.255.255.0) at your remote office.
+Doing so would limit you to one network number, in this case, 10, but allow you to have over 16.5 million hosts.
+That’s a little large for most networks.
+Instead, it is much more common to have something like 10.0.0.X (255.255.255.0) at your home office, and maybe 10.0.1.X (255.255.255.0) at your remote office.
 By doing this, you have plenty of room for future networks, with 254 useable host entries per network.
 So my explanation of a greater mask would be anything greater than the value I listed.
 For more information on IP addressing, see the IP addressing and Subnets article.